kanad13/Data-Story-AI/README.md

 **Sample questions to try:**

-- "What are our top revenue-generating product categories?"
+- "What are our top-selling product categories?"
+- "Calculate the standard deviation of order values by product category"
-- "Show me seasonal trends in customer purchasing behavior"
+- "Show me monthly sales trends for 2023"
-- "Which payment methods have the highest average order values?"
+- "Which states generate the most revenue?"
+- "Analyze payment method adoption trends over time"

 ---